microbecode/portfolio/README.md

-# Blockchain portfolio
+# Freelancing portfolio

 ## General

 I'm a Zero Knowledge and Ethereum Virtual Machine developer / consultant.
 I research, consult and implement various kinds of projects.
-I have been doing EVM based development since early 2018, and ZK development from 2021.
+I have been doing EVM based development since early 2018 and ZK development from 2021.

 I am currently in all-time top 10 list in Ethereum StackExchange (https://ethereum.stackexchange.com/users/31933/lauri-peltonen) and active in various other support forums.